How to Insert a Column without Affecting Formulas in Excel (2 Ways)

 • Add the value for the year 2016 in the new column.

-• Therefore, it will still keep the formula in cell I5 and change the value according to the formula.
+• It will keep the formula in cell I5 and change the value according to the formula.

 Effective Ways to Insert Column without Affecting Formulas in Excel